PLAIN ENGLISH

 Test methods

-Concrete measurements that feed the rubrics — shown here for the new identity sub-metric.
+Concrete measurements that feed the rubrics — shown here for the newest Containment sub-metrics, the Behavioral Attestation Battery, and the Graph-Derived Cascade Potential.

 ISSR